aviguptatx/avig/content/posts/voting.md

 Repeating this millions of times gives us a stable estimate of each state's structural power in the Electoral College.

 ### Limitations
 Both calculations -- the state-level tie probability and the Banzhaf simulation -- treat outcomes as independent.
 In reality, polling errors are highly correlated across states.
 A national polling miss (say, systematically undersampling non-college voters) shifts all states in the same direction.
 If Pennsylvania's polls underestimate your candidate by 3 points, Wisconsin and Michigan probably do too.
-This correlation has two effects, neither or which we account for:
+This correlation has two effects, neither of which we account for:
   1. Swing states tend to tip together, making the "tipping point state" more predictable than our model suggests
   2. Conditional on the election being close nationally, it's more likely to be close in multiple swing states simultaneously